 We’re answering some of these questions – and many others – in our new video Q&A series, OCTO® Unfiltered.
 But before we dive deeper, it’s important to understand the basics of how to wear a mask, regardless of which mask you use.

 Let’s break down three key tips to ensure you’re getting the best fit possible:

 Masks need a perfect seal.

 In order to achieve maximum protection, your face mask needs to create a perfect seal on your face, covering both your mouth and nose.
 Almost all surgical masks, fabric masks, disposable masks, bandanas and similar styles do not create a perfect seal.
 This means contaminated air can still be inhaled and exhaled through your mouth and nose.
-We created the OCTO® Respirator Mask (ORM) so it would make a perfect seal to nearly every person’s face, dramatically increasing protection.
+We created the OCTO® Respirator Mask (ORM), a reusable elastomeric respirator mask, so it would make a perfect seal to nearly every person’s face, dramatically increasing protection.
 Here’s a simple hint: If you wear glasses and they get foggy when you wear a mask, then your mask isn’t creating a perfect seal.
 OCTO® Respirator Mask (ORM) and any other mask that creates a perfect seal will never fog up your glasses.

 The straps are important.

 Most masks come with straps that wrap around your ears.
 In OCTO® Respirator Mask (ORM) case, we created straps that that wrap around the back of your head.
 It’s necessary to understand how to properly wrap the straps around your ears or head, because this helps create the perfect seal that’s needed to protect you against contaminated air.
 Straps can be finicky depending on the type of mask you’re wearing, so be sure to try on your mask at home before you actually have to wear it while out and about.